thomaspaulmann/EmojiTimeFormatter/README.md

 ### Installation with Swift Package Manager

-To integrate EmojiTimeFormatter into your project using [Swift Package Manager](https://swift.org/package-manager/), specify it in your `Package.swift` file:
+To integrate EmojiTimeFormatter into your Xcode project using [Swift Package Manager](https://swift.org/package-manager/), specify it in your `Package.swift` file:

 ``` Swift
 import PackageDescription